knpuniversity/stripe/knpu/ep2-subscriptions/card-update-failure.md

 With the ability to subscribe, cancel and update their credit card info, our subscription system is up-and-running!
-Now it's time to face our *last* big, *required* topic: web hooks.
+Now it's time to face our *last* big, *required* topic: webhooks.
 How can we email a user if we're having problems charging their card?
 How would we know when Stripe cancel's a customer's subscription due to payment failure?
 And how can we email a receipt each month when a subscription renews?